Property Management Blog

 1. The lease agreement allows it.

-If tenants meet all the requirements, then they can break the lease early and move out.
+If tenants meet all the requirements, then the landlord will let them break the lease early and move out.

 2. The tenant is starting active military service.